havlli/mark-static/static/content/1.Info/1.About-Project/Overview/content.md

 - **HtmlParser2**: Library to modify parsed HTML elements and their attributes.

 For the full list of dependencies, refer to `package.json`.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-Feel free to modify this README to suit your project's specific needs and details.